cmput402/cmput402.github.io/content/group/basics-updated.md

   - Submit your PDF report to Canvas.
   - Include your LaTeX source files (e.g., `.tex`, figures, `.bib`) in your GitHub repository.

-📌 To ensure your LaTeX source file is easy to locate, place it in a logical location within the repository (e.g., a clearly named folder), and create or update the README.md to document the structure and contents. -->
+📌 To ensure your LaTeX source file is easy to locate, place it in a logical location within the repository (e.g., a clearly named folder), and create or update the README.md to document the structure and contents.

+## Submission Requirements

+- Submit a short (max.
+3 pages) informal PDF version of your report via Canvas.
+- Please name your file using the following format:
+    - `<LabCode>_<GroupName>_G1_Report.pdf`
+    - Example: `D01_m01_G1_Report.pdf`
+- Meets the formatting requirements in the previous section.
+Marks may be lost or you may recieve a zero if the report not **easy** to read and professional, or if it does meet the formatting above.

 ## Your Report Must Include